epfml/disco/docs/TASK.md

 # Custom Tasks

-DiscoJS currently provides several pre-defined popular tasks such as titanic, cifar10, and mnist.
-In order to understand how to add your own custom task, we will go over how we would add a new task called `my_new_task` to discojs.
+Disco.js currently provides several pre-defined popular tasks such as [Titanic](../discojs/discojs-core/src/tasks/titanic.ts), [CIFAR-10](../discojs/discojs-core/src/tasks/cifar10.ts), and [MNIST](../discojs/discojs-core/src/tasks/mnist.ts).
+In order to understand how to add your own custom task, we will go over how we would add a new task called `my_new_task` to Disco.js.

 ## Procedure

-In order to add simple-face to discojs, we first need to create and export a new instance of the `Task` class.
+In order to add a new task to Disco.js, we first need to create and export a new instance of the `Task` class, defined [here](../discojs/discojs-core/src/task/task.ts).
 Then, we must also export a function called `model` that specifies a model architecture for the task.
-We have to remember to export the task and the function in the `index.ts` file which lives in the same folder.
+We have to remember to export the task and the function in the `index.ts` [file which lives in the same folder](../discojs/discojs-core/src/tasks/index.ts).

-Finally, we need to rebuild discojs.
+Finally, we need to rebuild Disco.js: `cd discojs/ && npm run build`

 ### Task

 ## Making the task visible to the API

-The [`Task`](../discojs/src/task/task.ts) interface is the first piece of the puzzle, this contains all the crucial information from training to mode.
+The [`Task`](../discojs/discojs-core/src/task/task.ts) interface is the first piece of the puzzle, this contains all the crucial information from training to mode.
-We start by creating a `my_new_task.ts` file and place it at the same path as the other tasks (currently this is under `discojs/src/tasks/`).
+We start by creating a `my_new_task.ts` file and place it at the same path as the other tasks (currently this is under `discojs/discojs-core/src/tasks/`).
-After this make sure to include its reference in the `discojs/src/tasks/index.ts` file as follows:
+After this make sure to include its reference in the `discojs/discojs-core/src/tasks/index.ts` file as follows:

 ```js
 export * as cifar10 from './cifar10'